stonybrook-lin539/main/source/main/04_universals/03_npi-licensing.md

 1. Every student should ever sleep in class.

 Quite curious, what's going on here?
+Here we have two sentences that use two distinct **quantifiers**, one being *no* and the other *every*.
-One simple answer is that *ever* can occur with *no* but not with *every*.
+For some reason, *ever* can occur in the sentence with *no* but not with *every*.
-This is rather unsatisfying since it only states the facts rather than explaining them.
+We could posit a constraint that forbids *ever* and *every* to co-occur, this is rather unsatisfying as it only states the facts rather than explaining them.
 But more importantly, it is also false.
 Both of the following sentences are okay in standard dialects of English.